Board of Directors

 Joanne Belknap | Board Vice President

-With over 20 years of experience in criminology, Joanne is a recognized expert in the field.
-She is a Professor in Sociology and the Department Chair at the University of Colorado.
-She is the President of the American Society of Criminology (ASC) and a member of Women in Prison Committee of the National Association of Women Judges.
-She has served on state advisory boards for offenders, on the U.S. Attorney General’s Violence Against Women Committee, gave expert testimony to the Warren Christopher Commission investigating the Rodney King police brutality case, and served as an advisor for presidential candidate Obama’s Criminal Justice Policy Recommendation Committee.
-Joanne was named Inconvenient Woman of the Year 2004 by ASC’s Division on Women and Crime, and given the Elizabeth Gee Award in 2009.
-She has a degree in Criminal Justice from Michigan State University.
-She joined the board of FOCUS in 2012.
+With over 30 years of experience in criminology, Joanne is a recognized expert in the field, and is the author of the book The Invisible Woman: Gender, Crime and Justice (currently in its 4th edition).
+She is a Professor of Ethnic Studies at the University of Colorado-Boulder, and a past President of the American Society of Criminology (2013-14).
+She is the first faculty member at CU-Boulder to implement Temple University's Inside-Out Prison Exchange program, where undergraduate students and prisoners take a college class together in a prison.
+Joanne implemented this for the first time at Denver Women's Correctional Facility and for the first time at Colorado Correctional Center (a men's prison in Golden, CO).
+She has served on state advisory boards for offenders, been a member of Women in Prison Committee of the National Association of Women Judges, served on the U.S. Attorney General’s Violence Against Women Committee, gave expert testimony to the Warren Christopher Commission investigating the Rodney King police brutality case, and served as an advisor for presidential candidate Obama’s Criminal Justice Policy Recommendation Committee.
+Joanne has received numerous teaching, research, and service awards, including the Boulder Chamber of Commerce Women Who Light the Community, for her work in Focus.
+She has an M.S. and Ph.D. in Criminal Justice from Michigan State University.
+Joanne joined the board of Focus in 2012.

 Jennifer Sullivan | Board Secretary